The Great War: Western Front

 - 100 % negative mentions

-The game's stability is widely criticized, with numerous reports of severe bugs, crashes, and unresponsive AI, rendering it nearly unplayable for many users.
-Players express frustration over the lack of updates or support from developers, leading to a perception of the game as unfinished and poorly designed.
-While some acknowledge minor glitches, the overall consensus is that the game suffers from significant stability issues that detract from the experience.
+The game's stability is widely criticized, with numerous reports of severe bugs, crashes, and unoptimized performance that render it nearly unplayable.
+Many users express frustration over the lack of updates or support from the developers, leading to persistent issues such as pathfinding glitches and AI malfunctions.
+While some players find enjoyment despite the bugs, the overall consensus is that the game feels unfinished and poorly designed.

 “The game is a complete buggy mess, with no info from the devs about further updates or changes being implemented to the game.”